Blog

 What is more important?

-Each company will have different priorities, whether it’s responsiveness, sustainable sourcing or price variance.
+Each company will have different priorities, whether it’s responsiveness, strategic sourcing or price variance.

-Based on how you’re scoring with your customers, you can identify areas for improvement.
-You’ll also have a good idea which customer relationships are at-risk and be able to proactively make adjustments before losing their business.
+Based on your performance data, you must implement strategies for identifying vendor improvement areas through scorecards.
+You’ll have a good idea which customer relationships are at-risk, allowing you to take corrective action and avoid disruptions before losing their business.

 How Does a Good (or Bad) Vendor Score Affect Your Business?